Standard Operating procedures for inventory Management

 The DM has the same professional practice obligations as all registered pharmacists, and in addition to these, the DM has authority and accountability over decisions affecting the operation of a pharmacy.
 It is the responsibility of the DM to actively and effectively participate in the day-to-day management of the pharmacy.

-- Patient safety is a priority in procurement and inventory management;
+- Patient safety is a priority in procurement and sop for procurement of inventory management;

 - An effective procurement process ensures the availability of drugs and medications that are appropriate to the patient’s circumstances, at recognizable standards of quality;